graphiti-api/graphiti/ruby/resources.md

     endpoint.
   * If you're not sure what the scope should be, look into the relevant `Resource`, particularly the [#resolve](https://jsonapi-suite.github.io/jsonapi_compliable/JsonapiCompliable/Resource.html#resolve-instance_method) method, to see how the query will actually be executed.
+If there is no
+    #resolve method, it's using the default of the relevant `Adapter`.
+      * Typically, you'd define an `ApplicationRecord` who specifies the `Adapter`.
+You'll see this pattern if you use our generators.
   * [Adapters]({{ site.github.url }}/ruby/alternate-datastores/adapters) can
     DRY-up this logic with `has_many`-style macros.